GregoryShen/11-Azure_stuff/Azure pipelines.md

 You can use Azure Pipelines with most application types, such as Java, JavaScript, Node.js, Python, .NET, C++, Go, PHP, and XCode.

-Azure DevOps has a number of tasks to build and test your application.
+Azure DevOps has many tasks to build and test your application.
 For example, tasks exist to build .NET, Java, Node, Android, XCode, and C++ applications.
-Similarly, these are tasks to run tests using a number of testing frameworks and services.
+Similarly, these are tasks to run tests using many testing frameworks and services.
 You can also run command line, PowerShell, or Shell scripts in your automation.

 **Deployment targets**